Proximal Methods for Sparse Optimal Scoring and Discriminant Analysis: An Alternating Direction Method for Sparse Discriminant Analysis

+Clemmensen et al.~propose a block coordinate descent method to solve~\eqref{eq: prob} in \cite{clemmensen2011sparse}.
+This approach has been widely adopted, with nearly 600 citations according to Google Scholar\footnote{Citation count available from \href{https://scholar.google.com}{scholar.google.com}, accessed November 11, 2021.} and over 119000 downloads of the \texttt{R} implementation \texttt{sparseLDA} from the Comprehensive R Archive Network (CRAN)\footnote{Download count available from ~\href{https://cranlogs.r-pkg.org/badges/grand-total/sparseLDA}{cranlogs.r-pkg.org/badges/grand-total/sparseLDA}, accessed November 11, 2021.}.
+This approach can be described as follows.
+Suppose that we have an estimate $(\bt^i, \bb^i)$ of $(\bt_j, \bb_j)$ after $i$ iterations.
+To update $\bt^i$, we fix $\bb = \bb^i$ and solve the optimization problem

-The subproblem \eqref{eq: t prob} is nonconvex in \(\bt\), however, it is known that \eqref{eq: t prob} admits an analytic solution and can be solved exactly in polynomial time (see \citet[Section 2.2]{clemmensen2011sparse} for more details).
-Indeed, we have the following lemma.
+The subproblem \eqref{eq: t prob} is nonconvex in $\bt$, however, it is known that \eqref{eq: t prob} admits an analytic solution and can be solved exactly in polynomial time.
+Indeed, we have the following lemma providing an analytic update formula for $\bt$.
+Note that this update requires $\O(K^3 + pn)$ floating point operations to perform the necessary matrix products.
+For completeness, we provide a proof of Lemma~\ref{lem: theta update} in Appendix~\ref{sec: theta}.
+See~\cite[Section 2.2]{clemmensen2011sparse} for more details.

 \begin{lemma} The problem \eqref{eq: t prob} has optimal solution